EwanThomas/ministore/README.md

 ## Interface

-UIKit, views can be easily switched out for SwiftUI.
+UIKit but views can be easily switched out for SwiftUI without changing view models or models.